Justin Webb: Career

+Transgender issues

+In September 2021, Webb asked Liberal Democrat leader Ed Davey, if there should "not be spaces where biological males cannot go?" in reference to trans-women.
+Webb was later cited in a CNN article which suggested that "Anti-trans rhetoric" was rife in the British media.

-In 2022, the BBC said Webb was not sufficiently accurate when he described the philosophy professor Kathleen Stock – who resigned following protests over her views on gender identity and transgender rights – as being "falsely" accused of transphobia.
-However, said that it was accurate to describe her as a subject of abuse by students.
+In February 2022, the BBC said that Webb was not sufficiently accurate when he described the philosophy professor Kathleen Stock – who resigned following protests over her views on gender identity and transgender rights – as being "falsely" accused of transphobia.
+However, the BBC said that it was accurate to describe her as a subject of abuse by students.

 Personal life

 Webb married his long-term partner Sarah Gordon in the early 2000s.
 They have three children together: Martha, Sam and Clara.
-Whilst in the United States, their son Sam fell ill and was diagnosed with type 1 diabetes mellitus.
+When living in the United States, their son Sam fell ill and was diagnosed with type 1 diabetes mellitus.
 As a result, Webb experienced the United States healthcare system first-hand.
 His son commonly joins his father in speaking about the disease.
 In 2012, Webb joined son Sam at Addenbrooke's Hospital in Cambridge, meeting Queen Camilla (then Duchess of Cornwall) as she visited the facilities.
-She later became a Royal Patron of the children's charity, JDRF, a charity which Webb supports on a regular basis.
+She later became a Royal Patron of the children's charity, Breakthrough T1D, a charity which Webb supports on a regular basis.

 In August 2009, Webb returned to Britain with his wife and children.
 They currently live in Camberwell, South London.
 In 2008, his mother, Gloria, died and he inherited her home in Bath, Somerset.